 Reading similar posts from women 40+ who are in my boat (and trust me, it’s less a “boat” and more like an unfun Carnival cruise ship that holds thousands!), I realize I am far from alone.
 Sex and intimacy.
 And companionship.
 They are what we most miss.
 That “love” thing?
 Yeah, it would be nice too.
 But if I’m allowed to pick only two, I know which boxes I’d check.
 But that’s just me.

 Like many women, I looked online.
 A year following my divorce I figured “what the hell?” and gave it a shot.
-It was a six month disaster I turned into a book, a humor memoir called WINK: A Single at Sixty’s Odyssey Guide to Life, Love and Online Dating.
-I have plans to publish it by November.
+It was a six month disaster I turned into a book, a humor memoir called I STILL WANT FIREWORKS.
+(It’s available on Amazon in paperback and ki dle.)
 Any woman who has online dated will see herself reflected in the mirror of my experiences.
 And for any woman, who hasn’t yet taken a trip down the rabbit-hole that is online dating, it’s an indispensable “do and do not do guide.”
 Pre-warned is prepared, is my motto!

 But back to Bonnie’s (and my) question . . . where have all the good men gone?
 I have no idea.
 I do know they’re sure as f**k not online!
 Pause now for a disclaimer: Online dating obviously works.
 There are millions of success stories.
 (Hell!
 My youngest son and his wife met on Match!)
 But for me it didn’t work.
 First of all, for me the process itself is flawed.
 I need that “spark” that happens in person.
 (See “It’s in His Kiss”) Second, the pool I was fishing in was full of floaters, throwbacks and rejects.
 Yesterday I ran into a woman I’d previously worked with.
 (I may have mentioned her before.
 She’d tried online for 10 years.
 And now she’s “done.”)
 As we were catching up, she asked how the book was coming.
 I told her to look for it in November and that I’d be quoting her “done” avowal.
 “Done, done, done, DONE!” she clarified.
 “Make sure you put in all the ‘dones’!”